The foundation of generalized parallel connections, 2-sums, and segment-cosegment exchanges of matroids: Introduction

-Since the universal partial field of a matroid can be computed from its foundation (cf.~\cite[Lemma 7.48]{Baker-Lorscheid21b} and Section~\ref{sec:Pvz} below), \autoref{thmC} implies in particular an affirmative solution to Conjecture 3.4.4 in Stefan van Zwam's thesis \cite{vanZwam09} (see Section~\ref{sec:Pvz} for a proof):
+Since the universal partial field of a matroid can be computed from its foundation (cf.~\cite[Lemma 7.48]{Baker-Lorscheid21b} and \autoref{sec:Pvz} below), \autoref{thmC} implies in particular an affirmative solution to Conjecture 3.4.4 in Stefan van Zwam's thesis \cite{vanZwam09} (see \autoref{sec:Pvz} for a proof):

-\begin{corA} Let $M$ be a matroid with a co-independent set $X$ such that $M|X \cong U_{2,n}$ for some $n \ge 2$, and assume that $M$ is representable over some partial field.
+\begin{corA} Let $M$ be a matroid and let $X \subseteq E(M)$ be a coindependent set such that $M|X \cong U_{2,n}$ for some $n \ge 2$, and assume that $M$ is representable over some partial field.
 Then the universal partial field of the segment-cosegment exchange of $M$ along $X$ is isomorphic to the universal partial field of $M$. \end{corA}

 \autoref{thmC} also has the following consequence for excluded minors (which is proved in \cite[Theorem 1.1]{Oxley-Semple-Vertigan} in the special case where $P$ is a partial field); for a proof, see Corollary~\ref{cor: foundations for segment-cosegment exchange}.